 It might not be the most glamorous option in the world, but plenty of people find a steady income and decent support at Walmart.
 There are no conviction-specific questions on this company’s job applications, but their background checks will look for past convictions.

-If your track record after leaving prison is good, Walmart won’t penalise you when applying!
+If your track record after leaving prison is good, Walmart won’t penalize you when applying!

 Google is known around the world for offering well-compensated roles with excellent employee benefits.
 A criminal history won’t be a barrier to entry here.
 The main thing to consider when applying will be your relevant experience and training.